-Before we examine particularly any of the works of GoD, tell me, Charlotte, whether you think the houfes which mankind inhabit could come into the form they appear in of themfelves? or do you think any creature not endued with reason could build them?
-It is true that birds, and beafts, and infects, make nefts and places for their young, and to shelter themselves from the cold; but without any great contrivance of their own, for all creatures of the fame kind make their nefts alike; you may know, for inftance, when you fee a bird's neft, whether it was built by a linnet, a magpie, or any other kind of bird ; and there is a great difference betwixt a houfe completely finished and the most curious bird's neft that ever was built; the fame may be faid of the habitation of the most fagacious of the brute creation.
-It is very certain then that neither birds nor beafts could build and furnish a house, and yet there must have been builders; nay, you have feen bricklayers and carpenters building houfes.
-You know for a certainty that houses are built by men; but did they alfo create or make from nothing the materials of which houfes are composed?
-Certainly not; trees, earth, ftone, iron, lead, and the materials used in building, are far beyond the art of mankind to produce; we must therefore look higher than mankind for a CREATOR : nay, my dear children, if we carry our thoughts ever fo high, and think of creatures vaftly fuperior in knowledge and power to the human race, we must come at last to one God, the CREATOR of all things, for creatures can neither make themfelves nor one another.
-But to prevent may it is the main and the main start all our doubts, and fatisfy our minds at once, we are told by GoD himfelf, as you will fhortly read in the BIBLE, that in the beginning He created all things in heaven and earth.
+Before we examine particularly any of the works of GoD, tell me, Charlotte, whether you think the houses which mankind inhabit could come into the form they appear in of themselves? or do you think any creature not endued with reason could build them?
+It is true that birds, and beafts, and infects, make nefts and places for their young, and to fhelter themselves from the cold; but without any great contrivance of their own, for all creatures of the fame kind make their nefts alike : you may know, for instance, when you see a bird's nest, whether it was built by a linnet, a magpie, or any other kind of bird; and there is a great difference betwixt a house completely finished and the most curious bird's nest that ever was built; the fame may be faid of the habitation of the most fagacious of the brute creation.
+It is very certain that neither birds nor beafts could build and furnish a house, and yet there must have been builders; nay, you have feen bricklayers and carpenters building houfes.
+You know for a certainty that houses are built by men; but did they alfo create or make from nothing the materials of which houfes are compofed?
+Certainly not; trees, earth, ftone, iron, lead, and the materials used in building, are far beyond the art of mankind to produce; we must therefore look higher than mankind for a CREATOR: nay, my dear children, if we carry our thoughts ever fo high, and think of creatures vaftly fuperior in knowledge and power to the human race, we must come at last to one GoD, the CREATOR of all things, for creatures can neither make themfelves nor one another.
+But, to prevent all our doubts, and fatisfy our minds at once, we are told by GOD himfelf, as you will fhortly read in the BIBLE, that in the beginning He created all things in heaven and earth.
 Now let us fet off.
-Which way shall we go?
-Up this shady lane, where we shall hear the sweet melody of the birds.
+Which way fhall we go?
+Up this fhady lane, where we fhall hear the fweet melody of the birds.